RenderKit/ospray/README.md

 OSPMaterial ospNewMaterial(const char *renderer_type, const char *material_type);
 ```

-The call returns `NULL` if the material type is not known by the
-renderer type, or else an `OSPMaterial` handle to the created material.
-The handle can then be used to assign the material to a given geometry
+The returned handle can then be used to assign the material to a given
-with
+geometry with

 ``` {.cpp}
 void ospSetObject(OSPGeometricModel, "material", OSPMaterial);